-Approximation Guarantees for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty
+Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty

-In this work we investigate the min-max-min robust optimization problem for binary problems with uncertain cost-vectors.
-The idea of the approach is to calculate a set of k feasible solutions which are worst-case optimal if in each possible scenario the best of the k solutions is implemented.
+In this work we investigate the min-max-min robust optimization problem and the k-adaptability robust optimization problem for binary problems with uncertain costs.
+The idea of the first approach is to calculate a set of k feasible solutions which are worst-case optimal if in each possible scenario the best of the k solutions is implemented.
 It is known that the min-max-min robust problem can be solved efficiently if k is at least the dimension of the problem, while it is theoretically and computationally hard if k is small.
-While both cases are well studied in the literature nothing is known about the intermediate cases, i.e. k lies between one and the dimension of the problem.
-We approach this open question and provide an efficient algorithm which achieves problem-specific additive and multiplicative approximation guarantees for the cases where k is close to and where k is a fraction of the dimension.
+However, nothing is known about the intermediate case, i.e. k lies between one and the dimension of the problem.
+We approach this open question and present an approximation algorithm which achieves good problem-specific approximation guarantees for the cases where k is close to or where k is a fraction of the dimension.
 The derived bounds can be used to show that the min-max-min robust problem is solvable in oracle-polynomial time under certain conditions even if k is smaller than the dimension.
-We show that the derived approximation guarantees can be extended to the k-adaptability problem.
-As a consequence we can provide better bounds on the number of required second-stage policies to achieve a certain approximation guarantee for the exact two-stage robust problem.
-Additionally we can show that these bounds are also promising for recoverable robust optimization.
-Finally we incorporate our efficient approximation algorithm into a branch & bound method to solve the min-max-min problem for arbitrary values of k.
-The experiments show that the performance of the branch & bound method scales well with the number of solutions, confirming our theoretical insights.
-Thus we are able to solve instances where k is of intermediate size efficiently.
+We extend the previous results to the robust k-adaptability problem.
+As a consequence we can provide bounds on the number of necessary second-stage policies to approximate the exact two-stage robust problem.
+We derive an approximation algorithm for the k-adaptability problem which has similar guarantees as for the min-max-min problem.
+Finally, we test both algorithms on knapsack and shortest path problems and related two-stage variants.
+The experiments show that both algorithms calculate solutions with relatively small optimality gap in seconds.

 Article